drseg/swift-fsm/README.md

 try fsm.buildTable {
     define(.locked) {
         when(.coin) | matching(P.a) | then(.locked) | unlock
-// ⛔️ Referencing operator function '|' on 'SIMD' requires that 'Syntax.When<TurnstileEvent>' conform to 'SIMD’
+// ⛔️ Referencing operator function '|' on 'SIMD' requires that 'Internal.When<TurnstileEvent>' conform to 'SIMD’
     }
 }
 ```